Assessing imbalance in signed brain networks: Setting up the formalism

-the \emph{positive degree at time $t$}, capturing the total number of positive entries characterising the $t$-th time step and providing information about the correlations between the members of the whole set of time series; analogously,
+or \emph{positive degree at time $t$}, capturing the total number of positive entries characterising the $t$-th time step and providing information about the correlation between the members of the whole set of time series.
+Analogously, the \emph{total number of negative values} reads

 with obvious meaning of the symbols.
-The advantage of adopting Iverson's brackets is that of ensuring that each quantity is, now, computed on a matrix with positive entries, i.e. is positive as well.
+The density of positive and negative values, reading $c^+=B^+/(N\times T)$ and $c^-=B^-/(N\times T)$ and referred to as \emph{positive} and \emph{negative bipartite connectance}, remain naturally defined.